Oliver Twist by

-Oliver Twist by Oliver is an orphan living on the dangerous London streets with no one but himself to rely on.
+Oliver is an orphan living on the dangerous London streets with no one but himself to rely on.
 Fleeing from poverty and hardship, he falls in with a criminal street gang who will not let him go, however hard he tries to escape.

 One of the most swiftly moving and unified of Charles Dickens's great novels, Oliver Twist is also famous for its re-creation--through the splendidly realized figures of Fagin, Nancy, the Artful Dodger, and the evil Bill Sikes--of the vast London underworld of pickpockets, thieves, prostitutes, and abandoned children.
 Victorian critics took Dickens to task for rendering this world in such a compelling, believable way, but readers over the last 150 years have delivered an alternative judgment by making this story of the orphaned Oliver Twist one of its author's most loved works.